Reflections for the 29th Week in Ordinary Time 2011**

-Saturday of the Twenty-Ninth Week of Ordinary Time
+Saturday of the 29th Week in Ordinary Time

 Today’s Gospel reading contains the parable of the Barren Fig Tree.
 A man went to look for fruit on his fig tree and finding none he was going to chop it down to make room for one that would bear fruit.
 His servant, who was with him, suggested that he leave the tree stand for another year and allow him to cultivate it and fertilize it to see if he could bring it back to life.
 If not, then cut it down.

 Presumably, the owner of the tree agreed and gave the tree another year.
 I use this parable to name Jesus the Lord of Second Chances.
 It would be rather easy, I imagine, for Jesus to look at me along with all the gifts and talents he has given me and arrive at the conclusion that I have done very little with them, born little fruit, and that I should be eliminated to give someone else a chance.
 But Jesus doesn’t work that way.
 He just keeps on giving me more and more graces and more love to help me succeed.
 And if I fall again, he gives again.
 Jesus is indeed the Lord of second chances, and third, fourth, fifth, sixth chances and ad infinitum chances.